-I recall one of the first times I saw the acronym JTWROS next to an account holders name on an investment statement and thought that it was a secret classification code used by financial institutions.
+I recall one of the first times I saw the acronym JTWROS next to an account holder's name on an investment statement and thought that it was a secret classification code used by financial institutions.
 I ignored it and did not realize the merit of the JTWROS acronym and what it signifies.

-JTWROS acronym stands for joint tenants with right of survivorship.
+JTWROS stands for joint tenants with right of survivorship.
 In simple terms, this means that all of the account holders (joint names on the account) have legal and beneficial ownership of the assets in the account.
-Typically, if one of the joint account holders is to die, then all of the assets in the account are owned by the surviving account holders.
-Accordingly, the deceased’s name will be removed from the joint account and the account will be in the name of the surviving account holders.
+Typically, if one of the joint account holders is to die, then all of the assets in the account are owned by the surviving account holder(s).
+Accordingly, the deceased’s name will be removed from the joint account and the account will be in the name of the surviving account holder(s).

 I’m not aware of any limits on the number of JTWROS account holders.
 My understanding is that if one of the account holders dies, the surviving account holders will receive the assets in the account in equal shares.
 There is no ability to specify the percentage share received by each surviving account holder.
-In the event there are no surviving account holders, the assets in the account would form part of deceased’s estate and distributed in accordance with their Will.
+In the event there are no surviving account holders, the assets in the account would form part of deceased’s estate and be distributed in accordance with their Will.

 There are risks associated with JTWROS accounts.
 By establishing a JTWROS account, the beneficial owner needs to realize that they are losing control of assets in the account.
-For example, any of the account holders can provide instructions on the account, trade on the account , make account withdrawals or liquidate the account without notifying the other account holders.
-Another risk , is that the whole account may be exposed to creditors and or family law claims of any one of the joint account holders.
-Additionally, (if the account is not with your spouse) there can be income tax implications on the establishment and income earned in the account.
+For example, any of the account holders can provide instructions on the account, trade on the account , make account withdrawals, or liquidate the account without notifying the other account holders.

 JTWROS has its merits if it is used properly.
-It is common because it is simple to implement and a convenient approach to asset ownership.
-Before establishing a JTWROS account, the beneficial owner should understand the risks and pitfalls associated with this account method .
+It is commonly used, because it is simple to implement and a convenient approach to asset ownership.
+Before establishing a JTWROS account, the beneficial owner should understand the risks and pitfalls associated with this account type.
 They need to critically evaluate if they are really solving their problem or creating new problems.
-As outlined, there are complications for taxation, creditor protection, rights of use, and even estate planning.
+As outlined, there are complications for taxation, creditor protection, rights of use, and even Estate Planning.
 A better result might be available via a limited power of attorney or a trust.
-The one thing they should do is consult with their tax and legal professionals.

 About the Author